Digital Vignette Slovenia

 Why buy the digital vignette for Slovenia online?

-As in many other countries, Slovenia also has toll-required routes.
-What is less common, however: the vignette has been available only in digital form since 2022.
+As in many other countries, Slovenia also has toll roads.
+However, something that isn't so common: since 2022, the vignette has only been available digitally.
 The so-called E-Vinjeta makes things much easier for all drivers in Slovenia.
-With us, you can get the digital vignette – in just a few steps and available for immediate download.
+With us, you can get the digital vignette - in just a few steps and instantly as a download.

-You can get the E-Vinjeta directly from us.
-Our online shop will guide you step by step through the process.
-You will need to provide the following information in any case:
+You can get the E-Vinjeta directly here with us.
+Our online shop guides you step by step through the process.
+In any case, you will need to provide the following information:

 • The country of registration